House Hazards: Hosts

 Toronto-based special-effects guru Brendan Callaghan is one of the co-hosts of House Hazards.
 As a former bartender, Brendan transitioned into a TV art department gig in 1996, but stepped in front of the camera for the first time as the co-host of Prank Science.
-He has also worked as a special-effects technition for This Is Howie Do It, before becoming a co-host on House Hazards.
+He has also worked as a special-effects technician for This Is Howie Do It, before becoming a co-host on House Hazards.